gxiaolab/L-GIREMI/README.md

 #### Gene annotation gtf

-A gene annotation gtf is required for the GIREMIL, which can be obtained from [gencode](https://www.gencodegenes.org/human/).
+A gene annotation gtf is required for the L-GIREMI, which can be obtained from [gencode](https://www.gencodegenes.org/human/).
 The gtf file should be sorted, zipped, and indexed.